omerlin/yncrea-virtualization/docs/day2Summary.md

 - Virtualization
     * Practical on Virtualbox with Vagrant
 - Cloud ( Vocabulary / terms / Openstack / Kubernetes)
-- Docker & Kubernetes
+- Docker
     * Docker build & slimming
     * Docker push in public repository
     * Docker compose
         * on a complex deployment
         * on a simple based on nodejs + mySQL
+- Kubernetes
+    * Installation
-    * K3S master/slave deployment
+        * Rancher K3S cluster with a master/slave deployment
         * Not done: RKE & minikube
+    * Deployment
+        * Simple application nodeJS + DB MySQL

 ## Material